 1. What are the differences between single and two part adhesives?

 Single part adhesives can be used straight from the tube with no mixing, metering or degassing.
 They require heat, moisture or solvent evaporation for curing.
 Single part adhesives have an initiator; a heating element contained within the resin.
-To reach full cure, single part adhesives require an oven, another heating mechanism or moisture.
+To reach full cure, some single part adhesives require an oven, another heating mechanism, solvent evaporation or moisture absorption.